Prerequisites: ENGL 110

 4) Students are responsible for the assignments outlined on this syllabus and the course website.
 Absence at a previous class is not an acceptable excuse for not completing assignments on time.

-5) An important note about extra credit: students may add up to 4% to their final grade by doing extra credit work.
+5) An important note about extra credit: students may add up to 20 points (or about 3.5 %) to their final grade by doing extra credit work.

 6) It is worth noting that each individual test will be curved upwards if the class average for that test is below a C. It is also worth noting that final averages will not be curved upwards.

-7) Use of headphones, cell phones, computers, tablets, and hats during exams is prohibited.
+7) Use of headphones, cell phones and hats during exams is prohibited.

 8) Cell phones must be turned off for all class and lab sessions.
 If the cell phone is on and rings, the student will be asked to leave the class for the day and this will count as an absence.